As a tenant, can I get NBN?

 Important: copper will be switched off!

-When NBN fibre becomes available in your area, you will have 18 months before the existing copper network is switched off.
-If you don’t sign up to NBN before this time, you will no longer have access to fixed landline phones or internet services.
+When NBN fibre becomes available in your area, you need to sign up to NBN before the existing copper network is switched off or you’ll no longer have access to fixed landline phones or internet services.

 If you have questions about your rights as a tenant, you should seek advice from a tenants’ advice service or union.
 It’s important to note these rights may vary in different states and territories.